genbtc/AutoTrimps-stable/README.md

 or the modified behavior, which increases the map level based on your damage.
 The old behavior of "no siphonology at all when using DisableFarming" is no longer applied, under any circumstance.
 - Skip Gear Level 58&59: Dont Buy Gear during level 58 and 59, wait till level 60, when cost drops down to 10%.
 - Cap Equip to 10: Do not level equipment past 10.
-Similar to LimitEquipment, Helps for early game when the script wants to level your tier2s to 40+, but unlike LimitEquipment, does not impact Zone 60+.
+Similar to LimitEquipment, Helps for early game when the script wants to level your tier2s to 40+, but unlike LimitEquipment, should not impact Zone 60+.
 - Delay Armor When needed: Delay buying armor prestige upgrades during Want More Damage or Farming automap-modes.
 - Add console debug messages to the map selection/buying/running section.
 - Put a numerical status on the "Farming"&"Want more Damage" UI indicator.